namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 #### Making Requests to the Google Cloud Vision API from Swift

 We now, finally, come to the part of our journey where we will make API calls to the Google Cloud Vision API to perform OCR and detect text bounding boxes in the image the user captured.
-To make the API call in a more convenient fashion than is possible with Swift and iOS' native HTTP request library, we will use [Alamofire](https://github.com/Alamofire/Alamofire) -- the equivalent to [`requests`](https://github.com/requests/requests) for Python, but in Swift.
+To make the API call in a more convenient fashion than is possible with Swift and iOS' native HTTP request library, we will use [Alamofire](https://github.com/Alamofire/Alamofire).
+Alamofire makes writing HTTP requests short and concise.
+It is similar in spirit to the popular [`requests`](https://github.com/requests/requests) package in Python.
 I like to use [CocoaPods](https://cocoapods.org) for dependency management.
 An alternative dependency management toolchain for iOS is [Carthage](https://github.com/Carthage/Carthage), which you are free to use of course.
-If you go with CocoaPods, start by running `pod init` in your project folder, and then updating your Podfile to look like this:
+If you go with CocoaPods, start by running `pod init` in your project folder.
+Your `Podfile` should then look like this:

 ```ruby
 platform :ios, '10.0'